Glossary term

 Common confusions

-• Treating battery due diligence as equivalent to CSDDD due diligence — they overlap in concept but differ in scope, trigger thresholds, and specific requirements.
-Both may apply to the same company simultaneously.
+• Treating battery due diligence as the same as CSDDD due diligence; they overlap in responsible-sourcing logic but differ in legal scope, trigger thresholds, and required evidence.

-• Assuming due diligence only covers Tier 1 suppliers — the Regulation explicitly extends obligations to suppliers in the chain and their subsidiaries and subcontractors.
+• Assuming the obligation stops at Tier 1 suppliers, even though the source definition explicitly points to suppliers in the chain and their subsidiaries or subcontractors.